fraterrisus/walkthroughs/deathlord/index.md

      add 00001110_2 = 8 + 4 + 2 = 14
 ```

 So a level 32 Ninja with 18 DEX has a 14/255, or around 5%, chance of success.
-Fortunately, there's a hard-coded override for level thieves level 33 and up.
+Fortunately, there's a hard-coded override for thieves level 33 and up.

 ## Equipment